German Finance Minister Wolfgang Schaeuble is in for a torrid weekend in Mexico City.

 I trust we will in due course come to this conclusion in the euro area and among the leaders of the euro area, he told Reuters in an interview.

-Germany lost its main ally in the camp of hardline northern creditors on the issue when Dutch Finance Minister Jan Kees de Jager said in a newspaper interview on Wednesday that he now favored boosting the warchest.
+Germany lost its main ally in the camp of hardline northern creditors on the issue when Dutch Finance Minister Jan Kees de Jager said in a newspaper interview on Wednesday that he now favoured boosting the warchest.

 We are ready to combine the resources of the two funds at our disposal so that we have a firepower of 750 billion euros.
 We will see whether we can conclude by March, De Jager told French daily Le Monde.